docker/extensions-sdk/samples/volumes-share/server/README.md

 }
 ```

-To test it run `make install` in this directory and then you can use the client.
+To test it, run `make install` in this directory.
+You can then use the client.